Hearing that your child might need occupational therapy is not easy. However, it might help them to reach their full potential.

 - cancer sufferers

-- those who have suffered severe hand injuries
+- children with severe hand injuries

 Adapted from the American Occupational Therapy Association (AOTA)